 • \$18.6 million - The Washington State Ferries received an additional \$18.6 million in federal funds.
 Using these additional funds in lieu of the originally budgeted state and bond appropriation allows for an equivalent amount of state funds to be freed up; covering a portion of the deficit in the Motor Vehicle Account.
-These funds are a loan, with 5% annual interest, and will be paid back to the ferry system in the 2005-07 biennium.
+These funds will be reimbursed back to the ferry system in the 2007-09 biennium.